vsg-dev/vsgTutorial/2_Foundations/Visitors.md

 Mask overrideMask = MASK_OFF;
 ~~~

-The principle behind masks is a subgraph will be visited when the result of ***(nodeMask | visitor.overrideMask) & visitor.traversalMask)!=***.
+The principle behind masks is a subgraph will be visited when the result of '(nodeMask | visitor.overrideMask) & visitor.traversalMask)!=0'.
 In the 3 and 4th chapters we'll go into the use of node and traversal masks in detail when introduce the scene graph nodes and application level classes that use them.

 ## PrintVisitor example